zarra-em/slow-bloom/content/recipes/chocolate chip cookies.md

 3. in intervals, ***fold*** in the ingredients from bowl 3 (flour mixture) into bowl 1 (egg-butter-sugar mixture)
 	- notes: don't add the entire flour mixture from bowl 3 (leave about a 1/4 cup).
 DO NOT OVER-MIX OR THE BAKING GODS WILL COME FOR YOUR BLOODLINE.
 4. fold in the chocolate chips and the remaining ingredients from bowl 3 (at this point, all the ingredients should be in bowl 1). thoroughly combine without over-mixing.
-5. chill the dough for about 1–12 hours.
+5. chill the dough for about 1–12 hours. make sure to tightly cover with saran wrap so it doesn't dry out.
 	- notes: chilling the dough allows it to become firm enough for baking AND makes it taste better (sometimes chilling it will bring out a toffee flavour).
 6. when your dough is ready, set the oven to 365 °C (every oven is different so maybe check with a thermometer if you care enough)
 7. form cookies (i usually weigh them to be 28-30 g each). put them on a baking tray with parchment (or those silicone things).